Undergraduate Course: Promised Land or Land of Conflict 3/4 (REST10022)

-4. A general knowledge of the role played in the establishment of the State by the revival of the Hebrew language and the literature based on it.
+- Explain the role played in the establishment of the State by the revival of the Hebrew language and the literature and cultural production based on it.

-8. Demonstrable good judgement about how to judge the relative importance of items on course bibliographies.
+- Identify key terms and their meanings and show good judgment about how to assess the relative importance of items on course bibliographies.

 |Graduate Attributes and Skills